 Send the detective a certified letter requesting release of the property or the reasons why the property is not being released.
 If there is no response, you should contact a lawyer and have him send a letter prior to filing suit.

 Although you are family members, neither of you has an obligation to the other that goes beyond what two strangers would have.
 This isn't a matter of family law.
 You could report your sister's acts to the police, or you could bring a civil lawsuit yourself.
-Unless the property value was very...Read more »
+Unless the property value...Read more »

 The investigator interviewed CIs in his private office and used his issued police radio in a photo advertising his business.
 In his LLC filing with the department of commerce, he listed "solving criminal cases" as one of the purposes of his business.
-We live on an island of 4000, and there's no way...
+We live on an island of 4000, and...
 Read more »

 No, it doesn't appear that the fact that this individual runs a private business on the side affects the validity of his investigative results.
 Whether or not members of the community think of him as a police officer or as a private investigator doesn't appear to matter as well.
-Alaska, by the...Read more »
+Alaska,...Read more »